 During mouse spermatogenesis, transcription of pachytene piRNA genes begins at the onset of the pachytene stage of meiosis; pachytene piRNAs accumulate subsequently.
 The presence of the MYB-binding motif in near the transcription start sites of pachytene piRNA genes, physical binding of A-MYB to those genes, and loss of pachytene piRNA precursor transcripts and piRNAs in testes from A-Myb mutant mice, all argue that A-MYB regulates pachytene piRNA production.

 A-MYB also drives increased expression of piRNA pathway genes.
 Among these, Miwi expression shows the greatest dependence on A-MYB, but A-MYB also drives transcription of genes encoding other proteins in the piRNA pathway, including MitoPld, Mael, and five genes encoding Tudor-domain proteins.
 For example, A-MYB increases expression of Tdrd6 more than 500-fold.
 Loss of A-MYB function more strongly depletes pachytene piRNAs than loss of MIWI, in part because pachytene piRNAs can still be loaded into MILI in Miwi mutant testes, although MILI-loaded pachytene piRNAs do not suffice to produce functional sperm.
-In the an A-Myb mutant, expression of mRNAs encoding multiple piRNA pathway proteins decreases.
+In A-Myb mutant, expression of mRNAs encoding multiple piRNA pathway proteins decreases.
 We speculate that in wild-type male mice, the increased expression of these mRNAs at the onset of the pachytene stage of meiosis ensures that sufficient piRNA-precursor processing and MIWI-loading factors are available to cope with the large increase in pachytene piRNA precursor transcription.

 We propose that induction of A-MYB during the early pachytene stage of spermatogenesis initiates a feed-forward loop that ensures the precisely timed production of these piRNAs.
 Coherent feed-forward loops show delayed kinetics in order to reject background stimuli (Mangan and Alon, 2003).
 Indeed, we observed a delay from the early to mid pachytene in the accumulation of pachytene piRNAs despite the continued increase in A-Myb expression (Figure 2A).
 Pachytene piRNA levels increase 75-fold (median for the 100 genes) from 10.5 to 12.5 dpp coincident with increased expression of A-Myb.
 However, from, 12.5 to 14.5 dpp, pachytene piRNAs increase only 1.2-fold.
 Pachytene piRNAs subsequently resume their accumulation, increasing 65-fold from 14.5 to 17.5 dpp.
 We believe this delay is a consequence of a feed-forward loop that ensures the production of pachytene piRNAs only at the pachytene stage of spermatogenesis.
 Regulation by a feed-forward loop also predicts a rapid shutdown of pachytene piRNA pathways at round spermatid stage VIII, when A-MYB protein levels decrease (Horvath et al., 2009).
 Supporting this idea, the abundance of MIWI decreases sharply by the elongated spermatid stage of spermatogenesis (Deng and Lin, 2002).
 Testing this proposal is a clear challenge for the future.